KamalakerDadi/brain-atlas/README.md

 $ ./find-dofs.sh
 ```

-# Move all brains to t40
+### Move all atlas brains to t40

-This will do all the brains with the transforms we found from the t2
+This will do all the atlas brains with the transforms we found from the t2
 templates.
 It doesn't transform the scales volumes since the size is
 different and the found dofs will not work.

 ```
 $ ./apply-dofs.sh
 ```

+# Brains

+Use `./get-brains.sh` to fetch a set of sample scans, `./find-brain-dofs.sh`
+to generate dofs to transform each one to the nearest atlas entry, and
+`./apply-brain-dofs.sh` to move them all to t40.